 - 3/4 cup sorghum flour or gf oat flour

-- 1/2 cup toasted quinoa flour brown rice, or sorghum
+- 1/2 cup brown rice flour OR toasted quinoa flour, or sorghum

 - 1/2 cup tapioca flour or any starch flour

-- 3 tablespoons flax meal or 2T chia meal
+- 1/4 cup flax meal or 2T chia meal

 - 2 teaspoons baking powder